FitLayout/docker-images/fitlayout-cli/README.md

 chmod 755 fitlayout.sh
 ```

+The RDF storage path to be used may be provided in the `FL_STORAGE` environment variable.

-Optionally, you may want to edit the `fitlayout.sh` file for changing the location of the following folders:
+Optionally, you may want to edit the `fitlayout.sh` file for changing the default locations of the following folders:

-- `STORAGE_PATH` - the folder where the local RDF repository lives.
+- `STORAGE_PATH` - the folder where the local RDF repository lives when `FL_STORAGE` is not set.
 If an empty folder is provided, a new repository will be initialized.
 It is set to `/opt/fitlayout/storage` by default.
 - `OUTPUT_FOLDER` - the folder used for storing the output produced by the `EXPORT` command.
 Within the container, this folder is referenced as `/out` (i.e. use for example `EXPORT -f xml -o /out/file.xml` for exporting a XML file (see a complete example below).

 ## Usage